-The following table presents all compensation that we paid, or accrued, during the year ended December 31, 2021 to all persons who served as a director or as a member of senior management of our company at any time during the year.
+The following table presents all compensation that we paid, or accrued, during the year ended December 31, 2022 to all persons who served as a director or as a member of senior management of our company at any time during the year.
 The table includes amounts that we paid to reimburse any of these persons for costs incurred in providing us with services during that period.

+ther Similar Benefits

+Salaries, Fees, Bonuses Commissions, and Related Accrued

+Benefits Paid or Accrued (1)

+\$

+All directors and members of senior management as a group (2) \$ 2,360,953 (3) 254,319

+The amount 2,360,953 below should ONLY include payment related to 2021 (2021 bonus).

-- (1) Does not include the value attributable to stock option or restricted stock unit (RSU) grants.
-For a discussion of stock option and RSU grants to our directors and members of senior management, see below. - (2) Comprised of the current directors and senior management members listed in the table under "Directors and Senior Management" in Item 6.A above, except that the total amount of compensation reflected in this table for the year ended December 31,2021 only includes compensation for Mr. S Scott Crump, since his appointment as a director in November 2021.
-In addition, this table includes compensation for Mr. Zeev Holtzman, a former director, for the period for which he served on the board of directors during 2021 (from the start of 2021 until November 2021). - (3) This compensation amount for the year ended December 31, 2021 excludes an aggregate of \$0.5 million of bonuses that were paid in 2021 in respect of services that had been performed during the previous year.
+(1) Does not include the value attributable to stock option or restricted stock unit (RSU) grants.
+For a discussion of stock option and RSU grants to our directors and members of senior management, see below.

+(2) Comprised of the current directors and senior management members listed in the table under "Directors and Senior Management" in Item 6.A above.

+(3) This compensation amount for the year ended December 31, 2022 excludes an aggregate of \$0.8 million of bonuses that were paid in 2022 in respect of services that had been performed during the previous year.